Batyan45/QuickLLMCopy/README.md

 ## Future Plans

+- Add support for copying contents of open tabs/editors
 - Add support for custom output formats
 - Add the ability to shorten code by removing comments or anything else
 - Add support for filtering files by extension